microsoft/Xbox-GDK-Samples/Samples/Tools/CMakeExample/readme_en-us.md

 # CMake Example

-*This sample is compatible with the Microsoft Game Development Kit (March 2023)*
+*This sample is compatible with the Microsoft Game Development Kit (October 2024)*

 # Description